 Today, accurate information is an increasingly critical resource for our understanding of the world.

-group of participants from all over the world to Thessaloniki International Media Summer Academy.
+group of participants from all over the world to Thessaloniki International Media Summer Academy in July of 2019.

 Come Join CMIL for the Children’s Media Symposium!